 The calculation of the ELCC Portfolio UCAP requires simulating the system twice.
 The first simulation (PJM Case "Including") includes the ELCC Resources in addition to the Unlimited Resources and Demand Resources.
 The second simulation (PJM Case "Excluding") excludes the ELCC Resources, but includes Unlimited Resources, Demand Resources, and a variable amount of perfect resources (the "perfect resource" concept refers to a hypothetical resource with no outages and always available producing output at its Effective Nameplate Capacity).
 The PJM Case "Including" is run until an LOLE of 0.1 days per year is achieved.
 At that point, the peak load value for the case is recorded.
-The PJM Case "Excluding" is then run by inputting the peak load value from the PJM Case "Including" and determining the amount of perfect resources resources is the ELCC Portfolio UCAP (i.e. the ELCC of the entire group of ELCC Resources included in the simulation).
+The PJM Case "Excluding" is then run by inputting the peak load value from the PJM Case "Including" and determining the amount of perfect resources necessary to add to the system in order to achieve an LOLE of 0.1 days per year.
+This added amount of perfect resources is the ELCC Portfolio UCAP (i.e. the ELCC of the entire group of ELCC Resources included in the simulation).